 Any given culture, through time, ends up being influenced by the cultures surrounding it.
 Rohan, in this case, is influenced from the North by the elves at Lothlórien and, from the South from the human realm of Gondor, which is also heavily influenced by the elves through their Númenórean Kings (which are from elvish descent, click here for more detail).
 The elves also happen to be the oldest culture to populate middle earth, which means that it would, undoubtedly, cast a certain influence on the other cultures if only because they've been there for much longer.

-Look at the following designs for Arwen and Galadriel (the most significant female Elvish characters), respectively, and look what they have in common.
+Look at the following designs for Arwen and Galadriel (the most significant female Elvish characters), respectively, and look at what they have in common.

 You guessed right; long, dangling sleeves that fall straight from the elbow and give the characters a whimsical sense of majesty.

-It seems like a logic choice that noble lineages of other races would adopt said style in order to liken themselves to such godly creatures.
+It seems like a logical choice that noble lineages of other races would adopt said style in order to liken themselves to such godly creatures.
 But Éowyn's sleeves are heavier and less long than those worn by elves, which helps to transmit the idea that this is still a human character: this is their version of Elvish fashion.

 Last but not least, is the choice of color itself: a very dark green that helps underline the claustrophobic and sickness of the Court, poisoned by Grimma's ill-advise.